xtmalliance/argon-server/README.md

 - an open source Remote ID "service provider" compatible with ASTM Remote ID standard
 - an open source implementation of the ASTM USS <-> USS standard and compatible with the EU U-Space regulation for flight authorisation
-- ability to interact with interuss/dss software to exchange data
+- ability to interact with `interuss/dss` or similar interoperability software to exchange data with other UTM implementations
 - ability to consume geo-fences per the ED-269 standard
+- basic monitoring of conformance and operator notificaitons
 - a flight traffic feed aggregator that has different modules that can process and relay data around flights and airspace: geo-fence, flight declarations, air-traffic data.

 There are different modules that enable this: